Chargily/chargily-dev-docs/docs/chargily-pay-api.md

 ---
+sidebar_label: Chargily Pay API
+title: Chargily Pay API
 sidebar_position: 2
-slug: /epay-api
+slug: /pay-api
 ---

-# Chargily ePay API
+# Chargily Pay API

 Here is how you can work with our API.